 SMEs

-- Niche Market Testing: Through MVPs, SMEs can safely test new markets, technologies, or features, allowing for rapid changes depending on market signals without investing too much.
+- Niche Market Testing: Through MVPs, SMEs can safely test new markets, technologies, or features in weeks, not months, allowing for rapid changes depending on market signals.

-- Customer-Centric Iteration: MVPs gather feedback from key audiences to improve the product.
-The product development thus meets user expectations and builds customer loyalty.
+- Customer-Centric Iteration: MVPs gather feedback from key audiences to improve the product, meeting user expectations and building customer loyalty.

 Large Enterprises

-- Maintaining Market Leadership: Rapid prototyping new ideas and releasing MVPs helps them to quickly adjust to changes in the market and keep their competitive edge, therefore preventing their being left behind by disruptive startups or new trends.
+- Maintaining Market Leadership: Enterprises can quickly adjust to changes in the market and keep their competitive edge with MVPs, therefore preventing their being left behind by disruptive startups or new trends.

 - Optimized Scalability: MVPs enable large enterprises to build scalable products from the outset, ensuring smoother transitions to full-scale solutions once market fit is proven.